artintensifies/checklab-nextjs/README.md

 **Checklab** is an open-source archived library that preserves **abandoned, crucial, and future-oriented** repositories, research papers, and digital assets.
 It exists to give forgotten innovations a second life — enabling people to **study**, **collaborate**, and **build upon** them.

 Whether it's an incomplete AI model, an old simulation, or a concept paper with promise — Checklab is where it’s stored, explored, and potentially revived.

+---

+## ❗ Project Status

+I am **no longer actively maintaining** Checklab.
+However, I believe in its purpose and want it to live on.

+> ✅ **The community is now free to use, fork, improve, and evolve it** however they see fit.

+Feel free to build on top of it, adapt it for your use case, or take it in an entirely new direction.

+---

+## Screenshots

 <img width="1366" height="768" alt="image" src="https://github.com/user-attachments/assets/5dc68c53-0d92-491d-aef1-7f839dae2311" />